MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1805.md

 3. In the CMG connection analyzer window, select one of the following options to authenticate with the service:

-     1. **Azure AD user**: use this option to simulate communication the same as a cloud-based user identity logged onto a Azure AD-joined Windows 10 device.
+     1. **Azure AD user**: use this option to simulate communication the same as a cloud-based user identity logged on to an Azure AD-joined Windows 10 device.
 Click **Sign In** to securely enter the credentials for this Azure AD user account.

      2. **Client certificate**: use this option to simulate communication the same as a Configuration Manager client with a [client authentication certificate](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#client-authentication-certificate).